sqdlab/SQDFridgeLog/Readme.md

-# SQDFridgeLog - a Dilution Fridge Monitor
+# SQDFridgeLog - a Dilution Fridge Logger

 SQDFridgeLog is a fridge logging software that consolidates the automated logs from computers interfacing with dilution fridges.